-Following the Brewers Brunch on Wednesday, July 26, is the Brewers Parade, which starts at 11:30am and is open to all ages.
-You do NOT need a ticket to walk in the parade..
-More than 600 beer lovers will walk from The Redd at 831 SE Salmon Street, cross the Hawthorne Bridge over the Willamette River, and end up on the grounds of the Oregon Brewers Festival at Tom McCall Waterfront Park.
-We’ll be led by the sounds of Brass Roots Movement.
+Following the brunch is the Oregon Brewers Parade, which starts at 11:30am and is open to all ages.
+You do NOT need a ticket to walk in the parade.
+At least 400 beer lovers will walk from the Kimpton RiverPlace Hotel to the grounds of the Oregon Brewers Festival at Tom McCall Waterfront Park.
+The route will be determined soon and posted here once it is final.

-If you wish to get into the Oregon Brewers Festival gates with those from the brunch to watch the opening ceremonies, you are required to have a wristband.
+If you wish to get into the Oregon Brewers Festival gates with those from the brunch to watch the opening ceremony, you are required to have a wristband.
 We will have a security guard posted at the start of the parade from 11 to 11:30am.
 You will have to have your ID checked to get a wristband.
-Those with wristbands will enter the festival grounds at Pine Street Esplanade and Naito Parkway.
+Those with wristbands will enter the festival grounds at Pine Street.
 Those without a wristband will have to get in line and have their ID checked at any of the other three OBF entrances.
 We will also be selling tokens and extra mugs at the doors to the brunch (cash only), so if you want to avoid the token/mug line at the fest, we’ve got you covered!

-For any OBF Brewers Brunch or Parade questions, email email@example.com.
+For any OBF Brewers Parade questions, please email email@example.com.
 Cheers!